martinjaros/thesis/sources/5-imu.md

 where $\widehat{\mathbf{I}}$ points to the north, $\widehat{\mathbf{J}}$ points to the east, $\widehat{\mathbf{K}}$ points to the ground and therefore $\widehat{\mathbf{I}} = \widehat{\mathbf{J}} \times \widehat{\mathbf{K}}$.
+The figure bellow shows the vector relations

+![DCM vectors][dcmvectors]

 Roll, pitch and yaw angels in this matrix are

 $\gamma = - \arctan_2 \left ( \dfrac {\mathbf{DCM}_{32}}{\mathbf{DCM}_{33}} \right )$,